citizenlabsgr/adopt-a-drain-nuxtjs/README.md

 docker-compose down

 ```
-* Always use docker-compose down to avoid corrupting the Postgres database (add_db).
+* Always use docker-compose down to avoid corrupting the Postgres database (aad_db).

 ### Tests
 Tests are run automatically when docker-compose is run.